junxit/us-congress-bills-114/bill.md

       - **(i)** one shall be a representative of the Federal Government;
       - **(ii)** one shall be selected from a list of nominees provided by the United States-Israel Binational Science Foundation; and
       - **(iii)** one shall be selected from a list of nominees provided by the United States-Israel Binational Industrial Research and Development Foundation.
-  - **(6)** *Contributed funds* Notwithstanding any other provision of law, the Secretary may accept, retain, and use funds contributed by any person, government entity, or organization for purposes of carrying out this subsection—
+  - **(6)** *Contributed funds* Notwithstanding any other provision of law, the Secretary may accept or retain funds contributed by any person, government entity, or organization for purposes of carrying out this subsection.
+Such funds shall be available, subject to appropriation, without fiscal year limitation.
-    - **(A)** without further appropriation; and
-    - **(B)** without fiscal year limitation.
   - **(7)** *Report* Not later than 180 days after the date of completion of a project for which a grant is provided under this subsection, the grant recipient shall submit to the Secretary a report that contains—
     - **(A)** a description of how the grant funds were used by the recipient; and
     - **(B)** an evaluation of the level of success of each project funded by the grant.
   - **(8)** *Classification* Grants shall be awarded under this subsection only for projects that are considered to be unclassified by both the United States and Israel.
-- **(b)** *Termination* The grant program and the advisory committee established under this section terminate on the date that is seven years after the date of the enactment of this Act.
+- **(b)** *Termination* The grant program and the advisory board established under this section terminate on the date that is seven years after the date of the enactment of this Act.
 - **(c)** *Prohibition on additional funding* No additional funds are authorized to be appropriated to carry out this Act.
 - **(d)** *Definitions* In this section—
   - **(1)** the term “cybersecurity research” means research, including social science research, into ways to identify, protect against, detect, respond to, and recover from cybersecurity threats;